 Without her triggering you, you wouldn’t be able to find many of the exiles that you need to heal.
 So together, you share a vulnerable and rewarding form of intimacy as partners on this journey of mutual healing and growth, helping each other find and rescue your exiled parts.

 The next slide is the partner as tormentor.
-What your partner proves in you is what you need to heal.
-When she hurts you, if you can focus inside and go behind the protectors… Or the proper process is actually that you locate the protectors that are getting in the way, or trying to protect the exile that is fueling the pain, earn the trust of the protectors… This might be a whole session or several sessions in therapy of winning the trust of the protectors.
+What your partner provokes in you is what you need to heal.
+When she hurts you, if you can focus inside and go behind the protectors… Or the proper process is actually that you locate the protectors that are getting in the way, or trying to protect the exile that is feeling the pain, earn the trust of the protectors… This might be a whole session or several sessions in therapy of winning the trust of the protectors.
 If you’ve never done this before, that’s often what you’re going to need to go through.
 Just to earn the trust of the protectors, so that they will stand back and give you the space, or point out to you where the exiles are.
 And then you go to the exiles that they’re protecting.

 And you’re on a trail that will lead you directly to this very treasure of the exiled part, and your relationship then can help you access these parts that might otherwise take years of therapy to find and reach.
 Healing and unburdening your exiles will enrich your life enormously beyond just the relationship.
 They’ll give you that vitality, and spontaneity, and playfulness.
 As your protectors relax more, this will allow more of your highest self to come out and take leadership.
 And as your partner does the same, you’ll increasingly, the two of you, sense the self-to-self connection between you, with your partner, which is what real love actually is.